stoneyrh/gSOAP/gsoap/wsdl/README.txt

 -k	don't generate SOAP_ENV__Header mustUnderstand qualifiers -l      include license information in output
--m      use xsd.h module to import primitive types -Nname  use name for service prefixes and to produce multiple service bindings -nname  use name as the base namespace prefix instead of 'ns' -ofile  output to file
+-m      use xsd.h module to import primitive types -Nname  use name for service prefixes to produce a service for each binding -nname  use name as the base namespace prefix instead of 'ns' -ofile  output to file
 -P      don't create polymorphic types with C++ inheritance from xsd__anyType